It’s that time of year again!

 Speaking of inaugural though, let’s take a moment to collectively unclench our assholes because TRUMP IS OFFICIALLY FUCKING GONE TODAY.

 I’m having a moment of existential crisis, because what am I going to do without that spray-tanned dumpster fire to entertain/scare/enrage me every day while I binge watch American news?!
 I’m hoping whatever mental energy I devoted to (read: had stolen by) Cheeto Mussolini and these last horrific four years, will now be freed up to focus on reading and running this blog.
-But hey, maybe it’s a smoother transition to just become fully obsessed with not dying in a global pandemic, instead of just 50% focused on that?
+But hey, maybe it’s a smoother transition to just become fully obsessed with not dying in a global pandemic?
 We’ll see.
 So many choices for my life!

 Honestly, 2020 was a hard reading year for me.
 I’m sure some of you can relate.
 So many outside forces were stressing me THE FUCK OUT and I couldn’t concentrate on anything that required significant brain power.
 March to September basically saw me unable to get out of my pajamas, watching reality TV and doom-scrolling on Twitter.
 But, after today, I have a good feeling about 2021!

 Though the pandemic is seemingly worse then ever, and I am stuck in an endless time-loop of being in my house doing the same thing every fucking day, I do think we’re heading towards better times.

 So, while I head into 2021 with optimism and hope, let’s take a look back on all the books I read last year that did nothing to distract me from the hellscape of real life and only added to the negativity.